Run an image once or on a schedule

 You can specify (in seconds) the maximum amount of time for a job to run, whether it has failed or not.
 This will take precedence over the Retry Limit.

 For example, if you set a Retry Limit of 6 and a Time Limit of 480, the job will terminate after 8 minutes regardless of how many times it attempted to run.

 Increase the resources available to your services, and the number of instances to deploy.

 Configure health checks

 Monitor the uptime and success of your deployed services and builds to ensure your code runs correctly and is always available.

-View detailed, real-time logs and metrics from builds, deployments, and more.
+View detailed, real-time logs from builds, deployments, and more.

 Set build arguments and inject runtime variables into running deployments.